felippe-regazio/nasa-neo/README.md

 ## Base Styles

 For the application base style the "Plume CSS-Only Microframework" was used.
+The microframework was created by me and can be found at the links below.
+For specific styles or layouting "styled components" were used.

 Plume's page: https://felippe-regazio.github.io/plume-css/
 Plume's docs and sources: https://github.com/felippe-regazio/plume-css